-Following the Council conclusions, and with the aim of fostering convergence in the application of the criteria for qualification for international protection, EASO coordinates Member States’ efforts to develop common analysis and guidance notes to assist in the examination of applications from main countries of origin.
-The country guidance is based on common country of origin information.
-This information is analysed in accordance with EU legislation (Directive 2011/95/EU) and the case law of the Court of Justice of the European Union and, where appropriate, of the European Court of Human Rights.
-It also takes into account general EASO guidance on the examination of applications for international protection (EASO practical tools) and takes note of the relevant UNHCR Eligibility Guidelines.
+Each country guidance document provides an in-depth analysis of the situation in the country of origin, focussing on the key elements of qualification for international protection.
+It is based on common country of origin information, analysed in accordance with international and EU law, in particular the Qualification Directive (Directive 2011/95/EU).
+It further builds on the case law of the Court of Justice of the European Union and, where appropriate, of the European Court of Human Rights, as well as on the general EASO guidance on the examination of applications for international protection (EASO practical tools).

-The information below is organised by main topics which may be of interest to potential users.
+The information below is organised by main topics which may be of interest.